openstack/ovn-bgp-agent/doc/source/contributor/drivers/bgp_mode_design.rst

 centers.
 The benefits of this practice reduce scaling complexities, failure domains, and broadcast traffic limits.

-The southbound OVN BGP agent is a Python-based daemon that runs on each OpenStack Controller and Compute node.
+The Southbound driver for OVN BGP Agent is a Python-based daemon that runs on each OpenStack Controller and Compute node.
 The agent monitors the Open Virtual Network (OVN) southbound database for certain VM and floating IP (FIP) events.
 When these events occur, the agent notifies the FRR BGP daemon (bgpd)